 Scott W. Fisher served as senior pastor of Metroplex Chapel from 2000 to 2017.
 He was a candidate for State Representative in Texas House District 92 in 2016.
 His background is in business, politics, and ministry.
 As a four-time appointee of Governor Rick Perry he has served a term on the Texas Ethics Commission, Chairman of the Texas Youth Commission, and Chairman of the Texas Juvenile Justice Department, having served as Chairman under Governor Rick Perry and Governor Greg Abbott.
 He served ten years on the Board of Managers for the JPS Health Network and for three years as Board Chairman.
-He is a member of Texas Hospital Trustees, a board member of Mid-Cities Pregnancy Center, the One Heart Project, and previously served as Chairman of the Metroplex Chapel Academy Board of Trustees.
-He is a chaplain for the City of Euless Police Department.
+He was a member of Texas Hospital Trustees, a former board member of Mid-Cities Pregnancy Center, the One Heart Project, and previously served as Chairman of the Metroplex Chapel Academy Board of Trustees.
+He served as chaplain for the City of Euless Police Department.
 Fisher received a bachelor’s degree from Nazarene Bible College, and trained as a director of a domestic violence recovery program through Life Skills International.